M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Introduction

-In response to these challenges, representation engineering has emerged as a promising alternative.
-This approach leverages the findings that ICL prompts modulate internal activations \citep{shift}, enabling the extraction of intermediate representations which can then be reinjected during zero-shot inference to encode task-specific guidance.
-For instance, \citet{TV} derive task vectors from the hidden state of the context's final token, while \citet{FV} compute function vectors by averaging the outputs of key attention heads.
-Although these methods perform well on simpler tasks with straightforward mappings, they struggle with multimodal tasks like VQA.
-Consequently, \citet{live} propose training in-context vectors to capture richer features for multimodal expansion; however, their approach still suffers from rapid degradation as complexity increases.
-This indicates a shared limitation: an inability to effectively model intricate cross-modal interactions.
-To overcome this shortcoming in multimodal ICL, two key challenges must be tackled simultaneously: \textbf{\textcircled{1}} identifying the critical task mappings within individual demonstrations and the interdependencies among different demonstrations, and \textbf{\textcircled{2}} achieving fine-grained semantic distillation of this multifaceted information.
+To address these issues, representation engineering has emerged as a feasible direction \citep{persona}.
+This line of work views ICL as shifts applied to the model’s internal activations \citep{shift}.
+It extracts these ICL-induced shifts as vectors and reinjects them during zero-shot inference to implicitly encode task-specific guidance.
+For instance, \citet{TV} derive task vectors from the hidden state of the context's last token, while \citet{FV} compute function vectors by averaging the outputs of key attention heads.
+Although these methods perform well on simple tasks with clear mappings, they fall short on complex multimodal tasks like visual question answering (VQA).
+Consequently, \citet{live} propose training in-context vectors to capture richer features.
+However, their approach still suffers from rapid degradation as complexity increases.
+This exposes a shared limitation: an inability to effectively model intricate interactions in multimodal ICL.
+To overcome this shortcoming, two key challenges must be tackled simultaneously: \textbf{I.} identifying the critical task mappings within individual demonstrations and the interdependencies among different demonstrations, and \textbf{II.} achieving fine-grained semantic distillation of the complex multimodal information.